The Protection Plan

 Stump Sound and the surrounding watershed have been valuable resources to the people of Onslow County for many generations.
 One of the most recognized and loved resources provided by the sound are the oysters grown within its waters.
 The inlets and creeks that feed Stump Sound have created the optimal mix of fresh and saltwater for the famed “Stump Sound” oysters.
 The quality of the water has also created an area that provides wonderful opportunities for fishing and prime nursery habitat for local aquatic species.
 Due to all of this, the N.C.
 Department of Environmental Quality has designated the sound as an Outstanding Resource Water, a designation that protects the historic uses of the area.

-One of the key goals of this effort will be to develop actions and effective long-term funding mechanisms to help put the plan into action.
+One of the key goals of the effort was to develop actions and effective long-term funding mechanisms to help put the plan into action.

-The project is designed to improve water quality and protect oyster production, fishing, and recreational activities.
-It will also allow for the continuation of environmental monitoring and scientific research that will further the community’s ability to understand and protect the ecosystem.
-In conjunction, the project is reliant upon community education and participation.
-Therefore, it strives to continue to provide recreational spaces and more opportunities for community involvement in the area.
+The project improved water quality and protects oyster production, fishing, and recreational activities.
+It also allows the continuation of environmental monitoring and scientific research, furthering the community’s ability to understand and protect the ecosystem.
+In conjunction, the project relies on community education and participation.
+Therefore, it continues to provide recreational spaces and more opportunities for community involvement in the area.

 The People of Stump Sound